YPares/envil/README.md

 - install and manage Nix for you,
 - write complicated Nix logic for you.

-If you already know and use Nix, `envil` aims at being an alternative to the `nix profile` command, which makes inconvenient to work with multiple profiles and contributes to cluttering your PATH.
+If you already know and use Nix, `envil` aims at being an alternative to the `nix profile` command, which makes it inconvenient to work with multiple profiles and contributes to cluttering your PATH.
 Conversely, `envil` enables you and incites you to be selective and to quickly switch between environments or start shells to avoid situations where you end up with two different versions of the same tool in your `PATH`, or things like two different `python` installations but each one configured with its own libraries,